Good Things Come in Threes

 Australasian Dance Collective Premieres Triple Bill | May 26-29

 THREE incredible Australian premieres will soon be unveiled from superstar choreographers Jack Lister, Melanie Lane and Hofesh Shechter.

-Australasian Dance Collective (formerly Expressions Dance Company) presents the stunning triple bill, THREE, at QPAC’s Playhouse over April 1-4.
+Australasian Dance Collective (formerly Expressions Dance Company) presents the stunning triple bill, THREE, at QPAC’s Playhouse from May 26-29.

 After rave reviews in Sydney, Melbourne and Adelaide, Queenslanders finally get their chance to see the work of one of the world’s most-exciting and groundbreaking choreographers, Hofesh Shechter.

-Presented in association with Hofesh Shechter Company, the collective will unleash the Australian premiere of Cult — the work that propelled Israeli-born, London-based Shechter into his globally-renowned career.
+Presented in association with Hofesh Shechter Company, ADC will unleash the Australian premiere of Cult — the work that propelled Shechter into his globally-renowned career.

-“We all respond to art in different ways, the gift of a varied program such as this, is there really is something for everyone – from moments of intricate and haunting beauty to powerful and raw abandon,” said Amy.
+“We all respond to art in different ways, the gift of a varied program such as this, is there really is something for everyone – from moments of intricate and haunting beauty to powerful and raw abandon,” she says.

 HOFESH SHECHTER’S ‘CULT’

 Created in 2004 “as a response to the world around it,” Cult is a work for six dancers that announced Hofesh Shechter’s arrival onto the world stage.